FITing-Tree: A Data-aware Index Structure: Segmentation

-In the following, we describe how \system{} partitions the key space of an attribute into segments that satisfy the specified error threshold.
-As previously mentioned, after this process, each segment is inserted into a standard B+ tree with the starting key of each segment as the key and a pointer to the segment along with the segment's slope as the value.
-Later, in Section~\ref{sec:inserts}, we show how to insert new items into an existing \system{}.
+In the following, we describe how \system{} partitions the key space of an attribute into variable-sized segments that satisfy the specified error.
+After this process, each segment is inserted into a B+ tree to enable efficient insert and lookup operations, described further in Section~\ref{sec:lookups} and Section~\ref{sec:inserts}.